-Housed in the director's office are the department's administrative and support functions: fiscal, human resources, public affairs, information technology, budget, grants management and policy and planning.
+Housed in the director's office is the department's administrative and support functions: fiscal, human resources, public information, budget, grants management, information technology and policy and planning.

-The director is a standing member of the State Milk Board, the State Fair Commission, the Missouri Soil and Water Districts Commission, the Missouri Development Finance Board, the Missouri Petroleum Storage Tank Insurance Fund, and the Missouri Agricultural and Small Business Development Authority.
+The director is a standing member of the State Milk Board, the State Fair Commission, the Missouri Soil and Water Districts Commission, the Missouri Development Finance Board, the Missouri Petroleum Storage Tank Insurance Fund and the Missouri Agricultural and Small Business Development Authority and a member of the Governor's Council for Plant Biotechnology.